 - DNS66 is available for free, but for obvious reasons, it can’t be downloaded from the Google Play Store.
-You can still download the apk from F-Droid open source repository.
-If you’ve never heard of the site, don’t worry because it is a trusted source for a large number of open source and free Android apps. – Download DNS66
+You can still download the apk from the F-Droid open source repository.
+If you’ve never heard of the site, don’t worry because it is a trusted source for a large number of open source and free Android apps. – Download DNS66 APK

 - Once downloaded, tap on the download notification and install the APK.
 On some devices, you may have to manually browse the downloaded apk using a file explorer to install it.

 - Launch the app when it is installed.

 - Before you hit the big Start button though, swipe right to get to the Hosts tab.

 - Here, you can select the hosts that you’d like ads to be filtered for.
 Tap on the list entries to Block ads, Allow ads or Ignore the entry.
 We recommend that you only set Adaway to block ads and ignore the rest.